 Help create transparency related to the discussion of proposed amendments and recommendations made by the CCRC for the rulemaking record.

-Offer code change proposals for consideration by BSC/DSA that address the diverse issues of people who own and operate facilities and the clarity sought by code users (people who design, build, and enforce the built environment).
+Offer code change proposals for consideration by BSC/DSA/HCD that address the diverse issues of people who own and operate facilities and the clarity sought by code users (people who design, build, and enforce the built environment).

-Assist BSC/DSA with cost/benefit analysis that support proposed code changes.
+Assist BSC/DSA/HCD with cost/benefit analysis that support proposed code changes.

 Identify opportunities to strengthen public awareness, engagement, and training to support regulatory development and CALGreen compliance.

-It is the intent of BSC/DSA that CCRC members, to the best of their ability, represent the interests of their broader stakeholder group, not solely their own interests or those of any specific organization.
+It is the intent of BSC/DSA/HCD that CCRC members, to the best of their ability, represent the interests of their broader stakeholder group, not solely their own interests or those of any specific organization.
 The CCRC is encouraged to work with their representative group to identify necessary code changes and provide cost/benefit analysis information to support code changes.

 Organizational Structure

-The CCRC is comprised of individuals who represent a cross section of stakeholder groups whose purpose it is to ensure BSC/DSA consider a wide range of views and perspectives to develop CALGreen regulations relating to carbon neutrality.
+The CCRC is comprised of individuals who represent a cross section of stakeholder groups whose purpose it is to ensure BSC/DSA/HCD consider a wide range of views and perspectives to develop CALGreen regulations relating to carbon neutrality.
 The following indicates desired stakeholder groups represented on the CCRC, including but not limited to:

 State Agencies